-The Federation of Awarding Bodies (“FAB”, “we”, “us”) takes data protection seriously.
-The use of the internet pages of FAB is not possible without the provision of some personal data; however, if a data subject wishes to use certain services via our website, processing of further personal data could become necessary.
+The Federation of Awarding Bodies (“the Federation”,”we”, “us”) takes data protection seriously.
+The use of the internet pages of the Federation is not possible without the provision of some personal data; however, if a data subject wishes to use certain services via our website, processing of further personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we will obtain consent from the data subject.

 Personal data processing shall always be in line with the General Data Protection Regulation (GDPR) and in accordance with the country-specific legislation applicable to the Federation.
 By means of this privacy notice, we would like to inform the public why we collect and process personal data and data subjects rights relating to the collection and processing of personal data.